-- 57. It is a near certainty that the February 22, 2022, deadline for write-in candidates to declare their intent for the May 3, 2022, primary election and the Secretary of State's deadline to certify to boards of elections the form of the official May 3, 2022, ballot will pass before a resolution is achieved regarding Ohio's legislative district maps. - 58.
-Without legislative districts, Plaintiffs cannot decide which candidates to support, cannot decide to run for elected office or to encourage candidates to run, cannot educate themselves or others on the positions of candidates in their districts and prepare to hold those candidates responsible, and cannot associate with others in their district. - 59.
-Plaintiffs are in districts based on census data that is more than ten years old instead of districts based on the 2020 decennial census.
+- 59. It is a near certainty that the February 22, 2022, deadline for write-in candidates to declare their intent for the May 3, 2022, primary election and the Secretary of State's deadline to certify to boards of elections the form of the official May 3, 2022, ballot will pass before a resolution is achieved regarding Ohio's legislative district maps. - 60.
+Without legislative districts, Plaintiffs cannot decide which candidates to support, cannot decide to run for elected office or to encourage candidates to run, cannot educate themselves or others on the positions of candidates in their districts and prepare to hold those candidates responsible, and cannot associate with others in their district. - of districts based on the 2020 decennial census.
 As a result, Plaintiffs live in malapportioned districts, with variance greater than 10%.
 For example, Mr. Gonidakis, Ms. Vanderkooi, and Ms. Smith live in Franklin County, which has gained more than 150,000 people since the last census, and their respective cities have experienced more than 10% in population gains, diluting their votes within their voting districts.
 The same is true for Ms. Parker, Mr. Kidd, and Ms. Conditt, whose areas (and therefore districts) have also grown exponentially in population.
-Conversely, individuals in areas of Ohio that lost population, such as Scioto County, have seen their voting power increase because their population decreased. - 60.
-As a result, Plaintiffs' districts (using the 2010 legislative district maps), including House Districts 18, 19, 21, 52, 62, 68, 70, and 90 and Senate Districts 3, 4, 7, 14, 15, 16, 19, and
+Conversely, individuals in areas of Ohio that lost population, such as Scioto County, have seen their voting power increase because their population decreased. - 62.
+As a result, Plaintiffs' districts (using the 2010 legislative district maps), including House Districts 18, 19, 21, 52, 62, 68, 70, and 90 and Senate Districts 3, 4, 7, 14, 15, 16, 19, and 22, are malapportioned, as they now are outside the permissible 5% variance of the target population.

-- 22, are malapportioned, as they now are outside the permissible 5% variance of the target population. - 61.
-Because Plaintiffs' districts are malapportioned and require adjustment, and the adjustment can only come from other state legislative districts, all of Ohio's districts are malapportioned or otherwise impacted by malapportionment and requirement adjustment. - 62.
-Alternatively, the 2010 state legislative districts have expired, and Plaintiffs' rights have been violated because they have no state legislative districts at all. - 63.
-The plans adopted by the Redistricting Commission and rejected by the Ohio Supreme Court, attached as Exhibits A and B, properly distribute voting power and are based on 2020 census data. - 64.
+- 63. Because Plaintiffs' districts are malapportioned and require adjustment, and the adjustment can only come from other state legislative districts, all of Ohio's districts are malapportioned or otherwise impacted by malapportionment and requirement adjustment. - 64.
+Alternatively, the 2010 state legislative districts have expired, and Plaintiffs' rights have been violated because they have no state legislative districts at all. - 65.
+The plans adopted by the Redistricting Commission and rejected by the Ohio Supreme Court, attached as Exhibits A and B, properly distribute voting power and are based on 2020 census data. - 66.
 Additionally, because litigation regarding the Redistricting Commission's approved legislative district plans has been pending before the Ohio Supreme Court for nearly five months, it is likely no resolution will be achieved regarding Ohio's state legislative district maps before the April 4, 2022, voter registration deadline for the May 3, 2022, primary election.